ARSALANnam/Dog-Breed-Prediction/README.md

 ## Dataset

-The final dataset consists of images from the **Stanford Dogs dataset**, covering approximately **120 dog breeds** with high inter-class visual similarity.
+The Dataset consists of images from the **Stanford Dogs dataset**, covering approximately **120 dog breeds** with high inter-class visual similarity.
 This dataset represents a realistic and challenging fine-grained image classification problem.

 All images were:
 - Resized to a fixed input resolution compatible with the model